Jardine Middle School

 JMS Drama Department

 Horror and hilarity abound when Mongo, a rock-chomping beast from the center of the earth, connects with bright-eyed Pete Berserker, proprietor of Pete’s Luncheonette.
 This diner, ’Home of the Exotic Milkshakes,’ is the hangout for all of the students after school.
 But things change when Mongo bursts in!
 Boy, can he cause chaos, especially when he controls the kids’ thoughts and alters his shape.

 Join us to learn the exciting outcome in “Shake with a Zombie!

-Check out the Jardine Middle School Drama Facebook page!
+LIKE the Jardine Middle School Drama Facebook page!